N11K6/Speech_DeNoiser_AE/README.md

 Using the audio samples in the Audio MNIST dataset, a secondary dataset is created for the task of training a de-noising model.
 This is done by creating a "noisy" counterpart to every "clean" file, by simply adding RMS weighted white noise to the original.
-Due to storage and cache memory constraints, only the first 500 samples in the dataset, corresponding to a single speaker, are used to train the model displayed here.
+Due to storage and cache memory constraints, the files in the original datasete were reshuffled, and the first 1000 were chosen as the training dataset.

 Spectrograms are calculated for the audio data, and after reshaped into the appropriate tensor form, are used as input (noisy) and targets (clean).
 The spectrograms are also normalized within the 0-1 range, which ensures compliance with the activations and loss function used in the neural network, as well stability during the training process.